Magpie-lark: Behaviour and ecology

 A male magpie-lark with freshly captured prey.

-A primarily carnivorous species that eats all sorts of small creatures, the magpie-lark can adapt to an enormous range of different habitats, requiring only some soft, bare ground for foraging, a supply of mud for making a nest, and a tree to make it in.
-It has benefited greatly from agriculture: both the clearing of dense forest in fertile zones and the provision of artesian water in arid areas—although a disaster for other species—have been a boon for bare-ground and short-grass feeders like magpies and magpie-larks.
+A primarily carnivorous species that eats all sorts of small creatures, the magpie-lark can adapt to a wide range of different habitats, requiring only some soft, bare ground for foraging, a supply of mud for making a nest, and a tree to make it in.
+It has benefited from agriculture: both the clearing of dense forest in fertile zones and the provision of artesian water in arid areas (although a disaster for other species) have been a boon for bare-ground and short-grass feeders like magpies and magpie-larks.

 Group gatherings of magpie-larks have been observed, with loose "flocks" comprising dozens of individuals being observed perched on vantage points.
 They sit near houses and on fences to mark their territory and look for mates.
-This behaviour can be frustrating to residents in suburban areas because of their excessive high pitch shrieks.
+This behaviour can be frustrating to residents in suburban areas because of their high pitched shrieks.
 Such behaviour is common, particularly in rural and suburban environments.
 This behaviour may be pairing or breeding related or simply indicate a bountiful feeding area.